AssistantNMS/App/CONTRIBUTING.md

 This project was started long before Dart 2 and null safety was added.
 There are a lot of files that are not compliant with best practices due to this.
 They will slowly be fixed, over time 😅

 #### File naming
-Unfortunately almost all of the files in the project are pascal case (`appShell.dart`) instead of what Dart recommends (`app_shell.dart`).
+Unfortunately almost all of the files in the project are pascal case `appShell.dart` instead of what Dart recommends `app_shell.dart`.
 There are just too many files to change along with their corresponding imports, so we will just continue naming the files in pascal case until someone can come up with an easy solution that doesn't break everything 😅

 ```
 ------------------------------------------------------------------
-# Continue from here
+# Continue from here Kurt
 ------------------------------------------------------------------
 ```